What They Do: Industrial production managers oversee the daily operations of manufacturing and related plants.

 Work Environment: Most industrial production managers work full time and some work more than 40 hours per week.

 How to Become One: Industrial production managers typically need a bachelor’s degree and several years of related work experience.

 Salary: The median annual wage for industrial production managers is $108,790.

-Job Outlook: Employment of industrial production managers is projected to grow 1 percent over the next ten years, slower than the average for all occupations.
-Most of these managers are employed in various manufacturing industries, and may experience growth or decline along with the industries in which they are employed.
+Job Outlook: Employment of industrial production managers is projected to grow 5 percent over the next ten years, slower than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of industrial production managers with similar occupations.

 Following is everything you need to know about a career as an industrial production manager with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 The Production Manager is responsible for manufacturing operations and implements lean manufacturing while ensuring all production KPI's are met.
 This leader is a change agent developing short and ...

 Production Manager - Metal Parts Manufacturing - Lean Six Sigma CI Lead Processing , Machining, Stamping, Fabrication , Lathe, Welding Salary: $100K-125K , bonus up to 10% ;benefits ; full time ...